microsoft/net-offloads/qeo.md

 } QEO_ANCILLARY_DATA;
 ```

-NextPacketNumber is the uncompressed packet number of the packet (or of the first packet in the batch).
-This is passed because the uncompressed packet number is an input for encryption and because the offload provider cannot read the packet number from the packet buffer without dealing with packet number compression.
+`NextPacketNumber` is the uncompressed QUIC packet number of the packet (or of the first packet in the batch).
+This is passed down because the uncompressed packet number is an input for encryption and because the offload provider cannot read the packet number from the packet buffer without dealing with packet number compression.

-The ConnectionIdLength is passed to help the offload provider read the connection ID (which is used as a lookup key for the previously-established encryption parameters) from the packet buffer.
+The `ConnectionIdLength` is passed to help the offload provider read the connection ID (which is used as a lookup key for the previously-established encryption parameters) from the packet buffer.

 ## TCPIP updates for QEO